 - Accord all tenants fairness and respect as per the Georgia Fair Housing Laws.

-- Evict a tenant judiciously.
+- Remove a tenant judiciously.

 Overview of the Georgia Landlord-Tenant Law